 Catching the attention of members of the congregation of all ages and helping them to enjoy what the church has to offer is going to ensure they stay interested.
 The younger generation has grown up with video, commercials, and now YouTube and Facebook.
 They have learned to respond to video presentations.
 Make sure your church is speaking their learned language.

 Final Thoughts About These Church Video Announcement Ideas

 By using the technology that people are used to receiving from, the church is sure to flourish and continue to grow with the trends of modern times.
-Church growth is important, and church video announcements are a great way to stimulate and keep churches relevant with the times.
+Church growth is essential, and church video announcements are a great way to stimulate and keep churches relevant to the times.

-I know that this isn't a bullet point list of church video announcement ideas.
-Instead I hope I have stirred your creative juices and given you what you need to come up with your own ideas instead.
+I know that this isn’t a bullet point list of church video announcement ideas.
+Instead, I hope I have stirred your creative juices and given you what you need to come up with your thoughts instead.